Updated March 6, 2023

-Extraction, Transformation, and Load is the process used to convert the raw data into some useful information.
+Extraction, Transformation, and Load are used to convert the raw data into some useful information.
 It can be used for actionable business intelligence.
 Data is extracted from various sources such as Salesforce, SAP, and databases like RedShift and Oracle.
-It can also be extracted from file formats such as XML, CSV, AVRO, JSON, etc. This is then transformed and loaded Talend is an open source platform for data integration which provides various services and software for data management, data integration, data quality, enterprise application integration, Big data, and cloud storage.
+It can also be extracted from file formats such as XML, CSV, AVRO, JSON, etc. This is then transformed and loaded.
+Talend is an open-source platform for data integration that provides various services and software for data management, data integration, data quality, enterprise application integration, Big data, and cloud storage.
 In this Talend Interview Questions article, we are going to discuss the interview questions for Talend.

-Now, if you are looking for a job which is related to Talend then you need to prepare for the 2019 Talend Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Talend Interview Questions and Answers which will help you get success in your interview.
+If you are looking for a job related to Talend, you need to prepare for the 2023 Talend Interview Questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important Talend Interview Questions and Answers, which will help you succeed in your interview.

-In this 2019 Talend Interview Questions article, we shall present 10 most important and frequently asked Talend interview questions.
+In this 2023 Talend Interview Questions article, we shall present the 10 most important and frequently asked Talend interview questions.
 These questions are divided into two parts are as follows:

 Part 1 – Talend Interview Questions (Basic)

 This first part covers basic Interview Questions and Answers.